 The Role of Compression in Weightlifting

 Compression, along with heat retention, helps provide better oxygen to those specific muscles.
-This makes sure that you can lift weights in a more efficient manner, as well as for a longer time.
+This makes sure that you can lift weights in a more efficient manner.
+As well as enabling you to do it for a longer time.
 If you are looking for the best elbow compression sleeves for weightlifting, we strongly suggest you check out Iron Bull’s sleeves, which are comfortable as well as effective.

 Benefits of Using Elbow Compression Sleeves